retrosight/rest/README.md

-# RESTful Server Guidelines
+# Representational State Transfer (REST) Guidelines

 > [Find the website at https://retrosight.github.io/rest/](https://retrosight.github.io/rest/)

 Welcome...!

-This is a set of guidelines and resources for building a server that can participate in a RESTful paradigm.
+This is a set of guidelines and resources for building a server that can participate in a REST paradigm.

 * The [Guidelines](./guidelines.md) leverage the Representational State Transfer (REST) dissertation by Fielding to craft an API accounting for the Null Style, Client-Server (CS), Stateless, Cache and Uniform Interface constraints.
 * [Service Index](./service-index.md) documents provide a fundamental starting place for the programmable internet like home pages do at root URLs for the World Wide Web used by humans with browsers.